cpraveen/numa/leastsquare.md

 from scipy.interpolate import barycentric_interpolate
 ```

-The minimax approximation is the best approximation since it minimizes
-the error at all points.
-This involves an optimization problem where we
-have to minimize the maximum norm of the error.
-Optimization problems
-can be solved by gradient based methods but we cannot employ this due to
-the maximum norm.
-To gradient methods, let us change the norm to the
+The minimax approximation is the best approximation since it minimizes the error at all points.
+This involves an optimization problem where we have to minimize the maximum norm of the error and the Remez algorithm is expensive.
+Optimization problems can be solved by gradient based methods but we cannot employ this due to the maximum norm which is not differentiable.
+To use gradient methods, let us change the norm to the $L^2$ norm
-$L^2$ norm

 $$
 \norm{g}_2 = \left( \int_a^b |g(x)|^2 \ud x \right)^2, \qquad g \in \cts[a,b]